Hana Table – Anterior Approach Hip Surgery

 The HANA table was specifically designed with the Anterior Hip Replacement procedure in mind.
 It can accommodate traction in patients up to 6’ 9” inches tall and still apply necessary traction to open the hip joint.

-Patients lie flat on their back, either asleep using general anesthesia, or awake with a spinal anesthesia.
+Patients lie flat on their back, either asleep using general anesthesia, or awake with spinal anesthesia.
 Either anesthesia allows full muscle relaxation below the waist.
 The use of the Hana table and surgical approach allows exposure of the hip in a minimally invasive fashion.

 The Benefits Of Using The HANA Table With the Anterior Approach

 - There is generally less pain and a quicker recovery because there is no need to cut muscles or tendons

 - There is a lower risk of Hip Dislocation

 - Reduced risk of poor placement of the implant and leg length inequality.

 - It’s possible to leave the hospital the SAME day of your surgery.

 With this technology, your surgeon doesn’t move the patient… we move the table.
 For instance, the patient’s leg can be extended downward toward the floor to allow frontal access to the hip.